bcwhite-code/brians-blueprints/self-building-spacex.md

 See the [main SBF document for "The Build"](https://docs.google.com/document/d/1b7OT1-h5GWfey4rIVNbMCXX-dMkoWLmcURutqrliLYE/edit#heading=h.qqx59ll9md1) but note the following differences:

 * Every rail station is an "[aux](https://factorioprints.com/view/-M5PZvxZVXEZnmg4V7Hy)" station with merged chests.
 Merging **must** be done **after** all chests and medium power poles are placed.
-For full blocks, this is possible once phase#1 is complete (i.e. when construction is in phase#2 or later).
-For quarter-blocks, wait until a delivery for LTN stations happens.
-From map view, run the merge tool over the _entire block_ and not just obvious rail stations.
-If merging is forgotten, stations will not function but won't "fail" either.
-It's safe to merge chests even after deliveries begin.
+Both construction stations have a speaker alert for when it is time to do this.
+When it rings, apply the "merge" tool over the (quarter) block and then use the destruction planner to remove the speaker providing the alert.
+Both actions can be done from the "map" view so no need to travel to the actual site.
-* Quarter-block blueprints don't use the standard "Construction Site".
-They use the "General Construction" version from the "Construction" sub-book of the SBF.
-Just place that on the side to line up with the roboports there and turn it on as usual.
-Removing it after construction is likely to remove the rail signal there, too, but there's an unconnected one just off from the track to show where it was.
+* Quarter-block blueprints have their own version of the Construction Site.
+Note that removing the Site after construction is likely to remove a rail signal at the end but there's an unconnected one just off from the track to show where it was.
 Add it back and remove the unconnected one.
+This probably sounds confusing but it's quite obvious when you see it.

 ## Build Order